“How Can I Curb My Dog’s Incessant Barking?”

+Debarking can cause immense anxiety, as it takes away an important part of the dog’s ability to communicate.
+I do recommend, however, that you take your dog to the veterinarian for a thorough medical check up, since any extreme behavior can be exacerbated by a medical condition.
 Dogs bark for many reasons — to get attention, as a warning, in response to other barking dogs, out of boredom, out of anxiety, or when excited — and it’s important to identify the triggers before beginning training.
 Read on to learn why your dog is barking and what you can do about it.

-The Trigger: Boredom
+1. The Trigger: Boredom

 The Fix: These days, most dogs who were once bred to do a certain job find domestic life boring, and barking relieves that boredom.
 If this is the case, the first step in how to train a dog not to bark is increased exercise and mental stimulation.
-This will refocus your dog’s mind onto something more positive and help tire him out.
+This will refocus your dog’s mind onto something more positive and help tire them out.

-The Trigger: Attention Seeking
+2. The Trigger: Attention Seeking

-The Trigger: Excitement
+3. The Trigger: Excitement

-The Fix: A dog who barks when excited (i.e., before going for a walk or being fed) is harder to work with because your pre-departure or pre-food cues are usually highly ritualized.
+The Fix: A dog who barks when excited (e.g., before going for a walk or being fed) is harder to work with because your pre-departure or pre-food cues are usually highly ritualized.
 Again, do not reward your dog with what they want until they’re calm.
 For example, if the dog barking happens as soon as you go for the leash, drop the leash and sit down.
 Keep repeating this until your dog is quiet.
 If you successfully attach the leash but your dog barks as soon as they get outside, immediately go back inside.
 This technique requires patience, but if you are diligent, your dog will quickly learn that quiet equals a walk.

-The Trigger: Anxiety/Fear
+4. The Trigger: Anxiety/Fear

-The Fix: Dogs who suffer anxiety when left alone will often bark a lot during the first 30 minutes after departure, while others continue until their person comes home.
+The Fix: Dogs who suffer from anxiety when left alone will often bark a lot during the first 30 minutes after departure, while others continue until their person comes home.
 You’ll need to hire a trainer to help, as separation anxiety can be a very difficult behavior to modify.
-In the case of your dog, know that shelties tend to be particularly sound-sensitive, responding to noises that the human ear cannot hear.
+In the case of your dog, know that Shelties tend to be particularly sound-sensitive, responding to noises that the human ear cannot hear.
 Also, because they were bred for herding, some Shelties have a high chase and/or prey drive and are easily stimulated by fast-moving objects, such as squirrels or birds.

-The Trigger: Territorial/Alarm
+5. The Trigger: Territorial/Alarm

 New dog, new digs, no sweat.